bbarello/best-readme-generator/README.md

 ## Installation

-*Steps required to install project and how to get the development environment running:*

 To generate your own README, first run `npm install` in order to install the following npm package dependencies as specified in the `package.json`:
   * [`inquirer`](https://www.npmjs.com/package/inquirer) that will prompt you for your inputs from the command line
   * [`axios`](https://www.npmjs.com/package/axios) to fetch your info from the GitHub API